Due to normal attrition, the Clayton County Police Department recruits

 wants to consider you for employment.
 For the latest information

-on other job openings within the Clayton County Police Department,
+on job openings within the Clayton County Police Department, please

 Employment Opportunities section.